sam-k0/WoTModAssistantCore/readme.md

 The GUI application for interacting with ModManagerCore.

 > [!IMPORTANT]
-> Currently there is an issue on Windows platforms.
-A fix is being worked on.
+> Windows is still unstable.
+Please report any encountered bugs.

 ### Compatibility
 - Windows (10+)